xformation/xformation-book/README.md

 ---

-* We are working primarily on container orchestration , server less programming , cloud automation and RAD\( rapid application development technologies\).
+* We are working primarily on IAAC\( infrastructure as a code\) , container orchestration , server less programming , cloud automation and RAD\( rapid application development technologies\).

 ---